tlangan1/Life-Helper-Backend/Documentation/README.md

   mkcert [some IP address like 123.456.7891]
   ```
   Now make sure the files have the same name as the IP address, in this case 123.456.7891 and put them in the cert folder.
+- Service worker:
+  - The IP address and port to which the Express server is listening on is provided to the service worker by the client, the web page, when needed.
+The only purpose the service worker currently has for this information is to log a web push subscription in the database.
+When the client, the web page, requests the service worker to do this it does so in a message that contains the relevant IP address and port.

+### Future AWS Implementation

+- I am considering [this](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_MySQL.html) AWS cloud based database solution.
+- [Here](https://medium.com/@t.unamka/connecting-to-an-rds-or-aurora-instance-in-a-private-subnet-using-a-jump-box-bastion-host-ba6201464b73) is a link that provides some relevant information concerning the AWS architecture.

+## Personal Notes

+- On the windows machine the 2 Virtual Ethernet Adapter IP addresses are used by the operating system to allow network access for the VMs.
+The "Wi Fi" address is the one that the application will use.
+- Use the command `arp -a` to view all devices on the local network.
+- I used the regex find pattern "[0-9]+\. \* \[ \]" to replace all occurrences of numbered checkboxes with hyphen checkboxes.
+The replacement pattern was "- [ ]"
+- The expiration date on web push subscriptions is determined by the subscription service.
+- [This](https://curlconverter.com/javascript/) is a great resource to convert curl commands to fetch API in JavaScript.